vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2018-09-20.md

 - The many ways to access help about R
 - Basic object types in R
 - Importing tabular data into R
-- Manipulating data in R
+- Manipulating data in R with dplyr
 - Using in-built functions
-- Basic Plotting
+- Basic Plotting in ggplot2
 - Customizing plots
 - Creating reproducible reports in R